passbolt/passbolt_help/_posts/2018-04-10-hosting-install-vm-pro.md

 - [Passbolt Pro VM](https://www.passbolt.com/pro/download/vm/debian/latest)
 - [SHA512SUM.txt](https://www.passbolt.com/pro/download/vm/debian/latest-checksum)

-Import the ova file using virtualbox, vmware or any other platform that supports OVA files.
+Import the ova file using virtualbox, vmware (ESXi >= 6.0) or any other platform that supports import OVA files.

 Once imported into users should be able to boot the VM and just point to the VM ip address with their web browser to initiate the passbolt install process.

-However it is encouraged that users log in the VM and start the SSL setup proces.
+### 1.2 Credentials

+The appliance performs some actions on the first boot:
+- Creates ssh host keys
+- Enables ssh
+- Creates a set of random mariadb credentials for the mariadb server installed on the appliance
+- Creates an empty database where passbolt can be installed.

+For the first login the appliance comes with the following ssh default credentials:

 ```bash
 VM login credentials: